-Proposals are due to NSF on November 15, 2023.
-See details at: nsf.gov/funding/pgm_summ.jsp? pims_id=5260.
+Proposals are due to NSF on November 15, 2024. https://new.nsf.gov/funding/opportunities/major-research-instrumentation-program-mri/nsf23-519/solicitation.
 Note: these guidelines are current at the writing of this internal award competition; any changes NSF might make to these guidelines will be posted during the fall semester.